oestrich/squabble/README.md

 A simple leader election.
 Pulled from [ExVenture](https://github.com/oestrich/ex_venture).

+**Warning:** this has currently only been tested on low traffic production.
+It works, but may not stand up to _your_ production.
+I'd love to get it there though!

 ## What is this doing?

 Squabble starts once on each node and uses [Raft](https://raft.github.io/) leadership election amongst all of the nodes.
 When a leader is selected, callback modules are called on that you supply.
 This lets you kick off a process _once_ in your cluster anytime cluster state changes.